Posted by Dr. Shirley Zao on Jan 12 2022, 06:12 AM

-In this blog, our dental experts at John H. Ko, DDS, in Pleasanton, California, explain the importance of dental care for pregnant women.
+In this blog, our dental experts in Pleasanton, California, explain the importance of dental care for pregnant women.

 According to the CDC, about 60 to 75% of pregnant women suffer from swollen and red gums or gingivitis.
 This is an early stage of periodontal disease caused by fluctuating hormone levels during pregnancy.

 Periodontitis has also been linked to bad pregnancy outcomes including preterm birth and low birth weight babies.